Custom Commands

 attribute to the field.
 When the attribute is not applied, parameter is considered optional.

-static method, which takes a parameter instance and returns true when the provided parameter is not null and has a value assigned.
+static method, which takes parameter instance and returns true when the provided parameter is not null and has a value assigned.

 In case the command has parameters that can be localized (text directly presented to the user, usually), implement Command.ILocalizable